Fixed Rollers

 A telescoping roller is visually very easy to distinguish because it has a long pogo tube.
 This tube allows the door rollers to move up or down as the deflection loads of the roofspace change.

-These rollers can be designed to wider levels of deflection than a fixed roller, often upwards of 15-inches (+9”/-6”), making them the most sensible and safest roller for large horizontal rolling doors.
+These rollers can be designed to wider levels of deflection than a fixed roller, often upwards of 10-inches, making them the most sensible and safest roller for large horizontal rolling doors.

 Top Guide Rollers in Summary

-The telescoping roller is considerably more expensive than a fixed roller, but you’re getting so much more from your door.
-You’ll also upgrade to a floating weatherseal which prevents airspace appearing between the head of the door and roller as positive deflection is encountered.
+The telescoping roller is considerably more expensive than a fixed roller, but will increase the doors live load deflection capabilities.
+You may also need a floating weather seal which prevents airspace appearing between the head of the door and roller when positive deflection is encountered.

 Talk to your building manufacturer about the load limits of the roof space within the hangar door opening.
 Relay this information back to your hangar door manufacturer and the right choice of top guide roller and deflection capability can be specified.